gladcolor/gsv_panometa/README.md

 # How to use

-Put gsv.panometa.py in the a folder, then follow the code below:
+Put gsv.panometa.py in the a folder, then follow the code below:0

 ```python
 import gsv_panometa as gsv